Odeuropa/multilingualTaxonomies/source/categories-classifier/README.md

 # categories-classifier

-This script classifies a list of words in English, Italian, French, German, Dutch or Slovenian into one of the following categories.
+This script classifies a list of words in English, Italian, French, German, Dutch or Slovenian into one of the following categories pertaining to the olfactory domain.

 Nouns can be calssified as:
 * CATEGORY|emissions_traffic|fuel|dust